 Currently, you’re involved with Prosperity Now, Right 2 Root, and Radix Consulting Group.
 Would you mind sharing a little bit about each group?

-Equity Baseline Report Part 1: A Framework for Regional Equity I contributed to as a member of the Metro Equity Baseline Workgroup was one of my greatest early accomplishments.
+When I came back from England, I became engaged in a number of community advocacy, local and state-wide policy, and equity initiatives.
+The Equity Baseline Report Part 1: A Framework for Regional Equity I contributed to as a member of the Metro Equity Baseline Workgroup was one of my greatest early accomplishments.
 This is how Radix Consulting Group began.

 “How do we authentically include the people most impacted—furthest from justice—in decision-making and leadership?”